Chargeback Forms and Information

 Chargeback: Financial transaction to charge for a good or service.

 Chargeback Operation: An organizational unit that provides a good or service and charges for the good or service.

-Chargeback Team: Individuals identified by the vice presidents to review and recommend chargeback rates to the Associate Vice President for Business Affairs for approval and implementation.
+Chargeback Team: Individuals identified by the vice presidents to review and recommend chargeback rates to the Chairman of the Chargeback Team for approval and implementation.

 Deficit: The amount by which costs of providing a good or service exceed the revenue generated during a fiscal year.